Estimating customer impatience in a service system with unobserved balking: Concluding remarks

-whose right-hand side equals that of (\ref{eq:v-Volterra-single}).
-The representation \eqref{INV} entails that, to estimate $\overline{H}(x)$ non-parametrically, we are left with the task of estimating $w(x)$, $W(x)$, and $D(x)$ from the data.
-While it is clear how to do this for $W(x)$ and $D(x)$, estimation of $w(x)$ is more challenging; kernel-based techniques may turn out useful in this context.
+if $w(x)>0$ and $0$ else; the validity of \eqref{INV} follows from combining \eqref{eq:w-general} with a level-crossing identity.
+While it is clear how to estimate $W(x)$ and $D(x)$ using the empirical distribution, estimation of $w(x)$ is more challenging; kernel-based techniques may turn out useful in this context.